attogram/ollama-multirun/README.md

 ├── multirun.sh             # The main script
 └── results/                # Directory where all output runs are stored
     ├── index.html          # Global index of all past runs
-    └── your_prompt_tag_YYYYMMDD-HHMMSS/ # A directory for each specific run
-        ├── index.html      # HTML summary page for this run
-        ├── models.html     # HTML models info summary
+    ├── models.html         # Global index of all models, with links to past run results └── your_prompt_tag_YYYYMMDD-HHMMSS/ # A directory for each specific run ├── index.html      # HTML summary page for this run ├── models.html     # HTML models info summary